ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 }
 ```

-We can now call `ExecuteAsync` on the broker, setting `TRecord` and passing it the relevant command.
+We can now call `ExecuteAsync` on the broker, setting `TRecord` and passing it the relevant command and it will execute the associated handler.

 ```
 var command = new UpdateRecordCommand<DboWeatherForecast>(editedRecord);